ClaudiasLibrary/webAppSec/README.md

 - `requests`, `beautifulsoup4`, `sqlmap` (installed via `pip`)

 ## Installation
-Clone this repository and install the required dependencies:
+Clone this repository and install the required dependencies